During the lock-down period, as a result of Covid-19, I will be working online only, using Video Conferencing technology or by telephone.

 Creative block/ writers block

-I have written several articles on anxiety, politics and creative art therapies published on Counselling Directory and elsewhere.
-Please feel free to read these as this will perhaps give you a further sense of how I work in therapy and its potential benefits to you.
+I have written several articles on a range of subjects published on Counselling Directory, Private Psychiatry and Psychereg.com as well as on my own website.
+Please feel free to read these as this will perhaps give you a further sense of how I work.